-Patrick Fox is one of the country’s leading experts on the politics of land use and development.
-For over 30 years, he has helped clients win high-stakes, high-conflict battles involving zoning, permitting, licensing, ballot measures, and regulatory approvals—often in the face of intense local opposition.
-His firm, Consensus Strategies, combines cutting-edge survey research, political intelligence, and ground-level organizing to turn hostile public environments into strategic victories.
+Patrick Fox is the author of Mastering Land Use Politics: Dealing with NIMBYs, YIMBYs, and Covert Operatives (2025) and NIMBY Wars: The Politics of Land Use.
+Widely regarded as one of the nation’s leading experts on the politics of land use and development, he has spent more than 30 years helping clients win high-stakes, high-conflict battles over zoning, permitting, licensing, ballot measures, and regulatory approvals—often in the face of organized local opposition.

-He regularly speaks to industry groups, universities, and executive audiences—including at the MIT Center for Real Estate as part of the seminar Winning Community Support for Real Estate Projects.
-Other speaking appearances include the International Council of Shopping Centers (ICSC), American Gas Association (AGA), National Mining Association (NMA), Canadian Gaming Association (CGA), AFL-CIO, and more.
-He has advised Japanese business leaders on gaming development in Yokohama and served on an Urban Land Institute Advisory Panel.
+Patrick’s speaking credits include the MIT Center for Real Estate’s Winning Community Support for Real Estate Projectsseminar, the International Council of Shopping Centers (ICSC), American Gas Association (AGA), National Mining Association (NMA), Canadian Gaming Association (CGA), AFL-CIO, and more.
+He has also advised Japanese business leaders on gaming development in Yokohama and served on an Urban Land Institute Advisory Panel.

-Patrick earned his MBA from Northeastern University and completed additional programs at Harvard, MIT, and Harvard Business School.
-His background also includes managing a U.S. Congressional office, working on more than 100 political campaigns, and accumulating more airline miles than he cares to admit.
+He earned his MBA from Northeastern University and completed executive programs at Harvard, MIT, and Harvard Business School.
+His career includes managing a U.S. Congressional office, working on over 100 political campaigns, and accumulating more airline miles than he cares to count.

 Owen Eagan specializes in developing community outreach programs for Fortune 500 companies.
 He has worked on more than a hundred political campaigns, including a successful ballot initiative for the $5 billion rail transit proposal in Honolulu, Hawaii.
 He is the author of So What?: Measuring and Assessing Strategic Communications in Land Use Politics, which describes a management consulting firm’s approach to winning political campaigns and has been hailed as one of the best business books on politics by industry, political, communications and academic leaders.